-Barefoot biscotti are crunchy, chewy cookies of Italian origin.
-They are typically baked with almonds and tastes great as an after-dinner snack or dessert.
+Biscotti are crunchy, chewy cookies of Italian origin.
+This is a guide to copying Barefoot Contessa’s biscotti recipe.
+Biscotti are typically baked with almonds and taste great as an after-dinner snack or dessert.
 If you find yourself craving the simple pleasure of a crispy, almondy, chocolate chip-like biscotti that stays soft and chewy, try our favorite Barefoot Contessa Biscotti recipe made with all-natural ingredients.

 Barefoot Contessa Biscotti Recipe:

 How to Make Barefoot Contessa Biscotti